 - Operating System.
 The target machine requires CentOS 7.
 The deployer machine can use any operating system as long as Docker is installed.
-For this guide, we use CentOS 7 as its base operating system. - Memory Requirements.
+For this chapter, we use CentOS 7 as its base operating system. - Memory Requirements.
 Make sure you have enough free disk space on the deployer machine before running the deployer.sh commands.
 We recommend at least 500GB. - Default Shell.
 The default shell for the autoid user must be bash. - Deployment Requirements.
 Autonomous Identity provides a Docker image that creates a deployer.sh script.
 The script downloads additional images necessary for the installation.
 To download the deployment images, you must first obtain a registry key to log into the ForgeRock Google Cloud Registry (gcr.io).
 The registry key is only available to ForgeRock Autonomous Identity customers.
 For specific instructions on obtaining the registry key, see How To Configure Service Credentials (Push Auth, Docker) in Backstage. - Database Requirements.
-Decide which database you are using: Apache Cassandra or MongoDB. - IPv4 Forwarding.
+Decide which database you are using: Apache Cassandra or MongoDB. - Docker Required on Air-Gap Machines.
+When installing the Autonomous Identity binaries on the air-gap machine using a tar file, you must also manually install Docker 20.10.7 onto the machine. - IPv4 Forwarding.
 Many high security environments run their CentOS-based systems with IPv4 forwarding disabled.
 However, Docker Swarm does not work with a disabled IPv4 forward setting.
 In such environments, make sure to enable IPv4 forwarding in the file /etc/sysctl.conf: